So, why is the Holy Spirit symbolized as a dove in the Bible?

-I chose to assign the nine gifts to the nine main feathers on the starboard or right wing because that is the direction a ship would head when leaving port and going to sea.
-That is, these gifts are given to us as the Holy Spirit decides (1) in order to make us effective witnesses and ministers of reconciliation as we go into the world (sea often represents the Earth’s population in the Bible).
+I chose to assign the nine gifts to the nine main feathers on the starboard or wing on the right because that is the direction a ship would head when leaving port and going to sea.
+That is, these gifts are given to us as the Holy Spirit decides (1) in order to make us effective witnesses and ministers of reconciliation as we go into the world (the sea often represents the Earth’s population in the Bible (Revelation 17:1,15).

 Then Jesus came up and said to them, "All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
 And remember, I am with you always, to the end of the age."
 (Matthew 28:18-20 NET)

 While he was with them, he declared, “Do not leave Jerusalem, but wait there for what my Father promised, which you heard about from me.
 For John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”
 (Acts 1:4,5 NET)